smartarch/attuning-adaptation-rules-replication-package/results/README.md

-# Results from Industry 4.0 Model Case
+# Results from Industry 4.0 model case

 There are four CSV files available:
 * `industry-base.csv` -- baseline results for industry model